yh15kla9/github-lesser-known-programming-languages/README.md

 # O:
 # P:
 - [Pharo](https://github.com/pharo-project/pharo) - Pharo is a pure object-oriented programming language and a powerful environment, focused on simplicity and immediate feedback (think IDE and OS rolled into one).
-- [Processing](https://github.com/processing/processing4/) - Processing is a flexible software sketchbook and a language for learning how to code.
-Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
-There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [PureScript](https://github.com/purescript/purescript) - A strongly-typed functional programming language that compiles to JavaScript
 # Q:
 - [Qi](https://github.com/AnonymousAAArdvark/qi) - Lightweight and fast programming language designed to be written in Chinese.